Tanking waterproofing system for a commercial property in London

 This type of system is also known as “cementitious tanking”.
 It is a specially formulated mixture designed to be applied on walls in a cellar or basement to stop the water passing through.
 Below is a plan giving brief details of the waterproofing system used.

-Prior to the waterproofing process commencing dustsheets were taped down and hardboard were applied to the floor in order to reduce dust settling and make for an easier clear up process when the work was finished.
+Prior to the waterproofing process commencing dustsheets were taped down and hardboard was applied to the floor in order to reduce dust settling and make for an easier clear up process when the work was finished.
 All the existing dry lining and wall plaster was removed and any debris removed from the site.

 The Timberwise Waterproofing Team removed the existing plasterboard linings from the walls to expose the substrate beneath.
 The substrate was found to be brickwork, however, has been previously painted, and as a result, required further preparation to create a suitable ‘key’ for the waterproofing render to adhere to.